2b-t/docker-for-robotics/doc/Introduction.md

 ### 6.1 Users and safety

-A few problems emerge with user rights when working from a Docker as discussed [in this Stackoverflow post](https://stackoverflow.com/questions/68155641/should-i-run-things-inside-a-docker-container-as-non-root-for-safety) and in more detail [in this blog post](https://jtreminio.com/blog/running-docker-containers-as-current-host-user/).
+A few problems emerge with user rights and shared volumes when working from a Docker as discussed [in this Stackoverflow post](https://stackoverflow.com/questions/68155641/should-i-run-things-inside-a-docker-container-as-non-root-for-safety) and in more detail [in this blog post](https://jtreminio.com/blog/running-docker-containers-as-current-host-user/).
+In particular it might be that the container might not be able to write to the shared volume or vice versa the host user can only delete folders created by the Docker user when being a super-user.
 As outlined in the latter, there are ways to work around this, passing the current user id and group as input arguments to the container.
 In analogy with Docker-Compose one might default to the root user or change to the current user if [arguments are supplied](https://stackoverflow.com/questions/34322631/how-to-pass-arguments-within-docker-compose).

 I personally use Dockers in particular for developing and I am not too bothered about being super-user inside the container.
 If you are, and depending on your use case you should be (in particular for security reasons), then have a look at the linked posts as well as the [Visual Studio Code guide on this](https://code.visualstudio.com/remote/advancedcontainers/add-nonroot-user).

 ### 6.2 Graphic user interfaces

-As pointed out earlier Docker was never intended for graphic user interfaces but that does not mean that it can't be done.
-They are particularly vital when developing with ROS.
-The main disadvantage of it is though that there is no real portable way of doing so.
+As pointed out earlier Docker was never intended for graphic user interfaces and integrating them is slightly tricky as graphic user-interfaces are not part of the kernel but that does not mean that it can't be done.
+Graphic user interfaces are particularly vital when developing with ROS.
+The main disadvantage of graphic user interfaces with Docker is though that there is no real portable way of doing so.
 It highly depends on the operating system that you are using and the manufacturer of your graphics card.
 The document [`Gui.md`](./Gui.md) discusses a simple way of doing so for Linux operating systems.

 ### 6.3 Real-time code

 As mentioned another point that is often not discussed is what steps are necessary for running real-time code from inside a Docker.
 As outlined in [this IBM research report](https://domino.research.ibm.com/library/cyberdig.nsf/papers/0929052195DD819C85257D2300681E7B/$File/rc25482.pdf), the impact of Docker on the performance can be very low if launched with the correct options.
+After all you are using the kernel of the host system and the same scheduler.
 I have discussed this also in more detail in a [dedicated repository](https://github.com/2b-t/docker-realtime), in particular focussing on `PREEMPT_RT` which is likely the most relevant for robotics.

 ### 6.4 ROS inside Docker

-Working with the Robot Operating System (ROS) or its successor ROS2 might pose particular challenges.
+Working with the Robot Operating System (ROS) or its successor ROS 2 might pose particular challenges, such as working with hardware and network discovery of other nodes.
 I have written down some notes of how I generally structure my Dockers in [`Ros.md`](./Ros.md).
 In particular this is concerned with working with hardware, multiple machines and time synchronization between them.

 ### 6.5 Setting up Visual Studio Code